 Many additional problems of consciousness derive from approaching the phenomenon from within a framework that assumes that mentality has a metaphysics of states, rather than processes, that functional relations are non-normative state functions, rather than normative biological functions, and that has forgotten the distinction between internal and external relations.
-In the model outlined here, mental states do not exist, any more than flame states exist.
-Mind and flame are both processes.
-Function is normative biological function derived from autonomous far from equilibrium systems.
+In the model outlined here, mental states do not exist, any more than flame states exist.17 Mind and flame are both processes.
+18 Function is a normative biological function derived from autonomous far from equilibrium systems.
 And representational content is internally related functional presuppositions of apperceptive flow and interaction selection.

 Consciousness looks very different from this perspective.
-How consciousness could possibly be a natural phenomena in the world now looks much less mysterious.
+How consciousness could possibly be a natural phenomenon in the world now looks much less mysterious.

-The properties of consciousness are not properties of a unitary process, nor are they unified among themselves, nor did they arise together in evolution.
-To assume that they are so unified, and, therefore, to presuppose that they did arise together in evolution, is both to presuppose a mysterious and highly unlikely saltative jump in evolution, and to perpetuate a Cartesian assumption of a singular ontological gulf between substance and consciousness (Bickhard, 1998, 2000a, in preparation).
+Notes

-2 Self-maintenance and recursive self-maintenance are simple versions of the broader notion of autonomy.
-Autonomy is the property of living systems in particular of being able to make use of their environments to maintain themselves (Christensen, 1996; Christensen & Hooker, 2000; Christensen & Bickhard, 2002).
+- [1] The properties of consciousness are not properties of a unitary process, nor are they unified among themselves, nor did they arise together in evolution.
+To assume that they are so unified, and, therefore, to presuppose that they did arise together in evolution, is both to presuppose a mysterious and highly unlikely saltative jump in evolution, and to perpetuate a Cartesian assumption of a singular ontological gulf between substance and consciousness (Bickhard, 1998, 2000a, in preparation). - [2] Self-maintenance and recursive self-maintenance are simple versions of the broader notion of autonomy.
+Autonomy is the property of living systems in particular of being able to make use of their environments to maintain themselves (Christensen, 1996; Christensen & Bickhard, 2002; Christensen & Hooker, 2000).
 This is a notion of autonomy that is profoundly consistent with the Aristotelian notion.
-In a discussion by Gill of Aristotle's concept of substance, for example, we find: "Autonomous entities rely on themselves both for the realization of their capacities and for their persistence." pg.
-213 "An organism's activity is much more than an expression of what it is; it is also the means by which the organism preserves itself from deterioration." pg.
-219 "Selfmaintenance is the preservation that results from an organism's self-directed behavior." pg.
-227 "Living organisms are ... autonomous self-preserving systems." pg 241.
-Gill (1989).
+In a discussion by Gill (1989) of Aristotle's concept of substance, for example, we find: 'Autonomous entities rely on themselves both for the realization of their capacities and for their persistence.' (p.
+213); 'An organism's activity is much more than an expression of what it is; it is also the means by which the organism preserves itself from deterioration' (p.
+219); 'Self-maintenance is the preservation that results from an organism's self-directed behavior' (p.
+227); 'Living organisms are ... autonomous self-preserving systems' (p.
+241). - [3] This requires a model of function, which I will not develop here.
+See Bickhard (1993, 2000a, 2003a, 2004; Christensen, 1996; Christensen and Bickhard, 2002).
+I would like to mention, however, one characteristic that derives from the model of function: a system-relativity of the normativities involved.
+It is not the case that there is a normative preference for the maintenance of a system, that such maintenance is somehow 'good'.
+Such a position would involve either a circularity or an undischarged commitment to a model of that normativity.
+Instead, a contribution to the self-maintenance of a system is functional (normatively positive) for the persistence of that system.
+The heartbeat of a parasite is functional for the parasite, but dysfunctional for the parasite's host.
+There is no God's eye view on, or version of, normativity here. - Accounting for representations of abstractions, such as of numbers, does require a significant addition to the model, but that will be addressed in the discussion below in the text.